rutuparna07/tourism-landingpage/README.md

 # tourism-landingpage
-I`ve made this during my first year diploma and was just starting with basics of web technology
+I`ve made this during my first year diploma and was just starting with the basics of web technology